ToolTech/CSWUnreal/README.md

 ## Setup

 1. Install UE 5.5
-2. Checkout files from repo and generate a solution from CSW.uproject by rightclick and select *Generate Visual Strudio Files* from unreal menu
+2. Checkout files from repo and generate a solution from CSW.uproject by rightclick and select *Generate Visual Studio Files* from unreal menu
 3. Drop a CSWDevTest instance into a scene
 4. Enter a map url to a gzd map in the *Map Urls* property (there is a map provided in the download under */maps*)
 5. Enable **GZ_INSTRUMENT_CODE** in the CSWPlugin.Build.cs file if you want to measure performance